 Faux locs are a unique hairstyle, so taking care of them also requires their own set of rules.
 These are the top five tips that you should essentially follow to maintain those gorgeous locs.
 Before installing the faux locs, you should consider a deep cleanse, with conditioning, and moisturizing; then seal the moisture in.

-Just because they are called a protective hairstyle and they cover your natural hair completely; doesn’t mean they don’t require cleansing.
-They do!
-Every protective hairstyle does.
-Just make sure that you do not completely drench your head in the water.
+Loc maintenance is essential to keeping an updo looking prestigious.
+Just make sure that you do not entirely drench your head in the water.
 Instead, mix some shampoo and water in a spray bottle and spray it onto your scalp.

 You’re going to need it to clean all the build-up of your scalp.
 Gently work the solution in your scalp with your fingers and then clean with a wet cloth instead of pouring water over your head.
 Make sure to avoid the locs getting soaked in water.
 Not only will this make your locs heavy, but it might also cause them to loosen.

 It would help if you also oiled your scalp regularly to avoid dryness.
 You can oil your locs occasionally as well for an added amount of shine.
-You can also spritz some rose water on your scalp for getting that extra moisture level in your scalp.
-You can also use a light oil like jojoba oil or tea tree oil for your scalp.
+You can also spritz some rose water on your scalp to get that extra moisture level in your scalp.
+You can also use light oil like jojoba oil or tea tree oil for your scalp.

 To control frizz, you can use products that contain shea butter and five principal fatty acids – palmitic, stearic, oleic, linoleic, and arachidic.
 They provide essential nutrients, improve hair health, and smoothen out all kinds of hair strands.

-Silk on the other hand helps to retain moisture.
+Silk, on the other hand, helps to retain moisture.
 Not only will it keep your locs healthy, but it will also help in keeping your face healthy as well.
 It also helps in reducing split ends and keep the frizz at bay.